 The great fire engine picture was taken almost by accident.
 On June 23, 1910, Brown Brothers intern Barney Roos was sent on assignment to New Haven, Connecticut.
 Roos was to photograph Robert Taft, the then son of the President.
 The fire bell rang while Roos was heading back to the train station.
 He set up quickly to use the only unexposed glass plate negative remaining in his case.
 Years went by before he learned that he had taken the greatest fire engine photograph of all time and one of the greatest news photographs ever made.
 Barney Roos later surprised an interviewer in the 1950s when he commented that this photograph was the accomplishment he was most proud of, despite his putting down the camera that year to finish his engineering studies.
 In the 1930s he invented the Jeep while chief engineer at Willys.

 A lot has happened to Brown Brothers since 1904.
 We moved from lower Manhattan to midtown and eventually to the Poconos in 1972 --just two hours by car from New York--to reduce overhead and keep low prices for our customers.
 That move was documented in a half-page story in a Sunday edition of The New York Times.
 Yes, we are rare.
 We have photographs no one else has because we had photographers no one else had.
 We at Brown Brothers still take many of our own photographs.
-Of the millions of photographs in Brown Brothers, many have original negatives filed alongside them.
+Of the hundreds of thousands of photographs in Brown Brothers, many have original negatives filed alongside them.
 And no one--absolutely no one else in the world--has these photographs.